 - University of Michigan, Graham Sustainability Institute: Hydraulic Fracturing in Michigan Integrated Assessment

 - Company continues to mine sand in critical dune area along Lake Michigan (Michigan Radio)

 The Fraccidents Map:

-Below is a map of some of the high profile incidents ("fraccidents") related to the country's gas drilling boom that have already occurred in Michigan.
-Click on any fraccident to learn more.
+High profile incidents ("fraccidents") related to the country's oil and gas drilling boom have occurred in and around Michigan.
+Click on each fraccident to learn more:

 What Else You Can Do